Curious George Learns the Alphabet: Plot

 After learning seven letters, The Man writes words that can be made with these letters down: Dad, Ed, bad, bed, bag, cage, and feed.
 The Man then tells George to read them while he gets him his lunch.
 However, when The Man comes back with George's lunch, he catches George wearing the alphabet chart around his neck.

-When he sees George's mischief, The Man scolds George, saying that the only one of the words that George can read appears to be "bad".
+When he sees George's mischief, the Man is disappointed and reprimands George, saying that the only one of the words that George can read appears to be "bad."
 The Man then decides they had enough for the morning.
 He feeds George and lets him take a nap, before they go on with the letters.